FelixNahrstedt/Sentinel2LabellingEngine/Readme.md

 Install Google Cloud CLI for GEE to work without docker: see https://cloud.google.com/sdk/docs/install

+## Fiftyone Desktop - (should also work through requirements installation already)
 Install fiftyone Desktop to use the desktop version - this is only necessery if you want to visualize the resulting COCO dataset with the fiftyone app.
 ```
 pip install "fiftyone[desktop]"